Glimpse inside President Bush's decision on the 'Surge' or the real '3 am call'

 President Bush is often maligned as a bumpkin whose strings are pulled by a neo-con cabal, a view reinforced by his less-than-stately public demeanor.
 Even viewed sympathetically, I believe Bush could have - should have - made the call for the COIN 'Surge' sooner had he been more of a micro-manager rather than a delegator.

 However, the Gordon article and Woodward's book show President Bush chose a risky course of action under great pressure to do otherwise, with great deliberation, and so far at least, the course of action has been the correct one.
-In fact, the group that included GEN David Petraeus and advocated for the course of action that President Bush eventually chose - over the proposals of commanders in Iraq and top military and administration officials - does not seem like it was the most influential group in the debate.
+In fact, the group that included GEN David Petraeus and advocated for the course of action that President Bush eventually chose - over the proposals of commanders in Iraq and top military and administration officials - does not seem like it was the most influential faction in the debate.

 The Hillary Clinton presidential campaign featured an ad touting her as better qualified than Obama to answer the "3 am call" and make a tough decision with far-reaching international implications.
 President Bush made his '3 am call' decision with the COIN "Surge".